locationtech/rasterframes/docs/src/main/paradox/reference.md

     Tile rf_resample_nearest(Tile tile, Tile shape_tile)

 Change the tile dimension by upsampling or downsampling.
 Passing a numeric `factor` will scale the number of columns and rows in the tile: 1.0 is the same number of columns and row; less than one downsamples the tile; and greater than one upsamples the tile.
 Passing a tile as the second argument resamples such that the output has the same dimension (number of columns and rows) as `shape_tile`.

-Resampling methods can be one of: nearest_neighbor, bilinear, cubic_convolution, cubic_spline, lanczos, average, mode, median, max, min, or sum.
+There are two categories: point resampling methods and aggregating resampling methods.
+Resampling method to use can be specified by one of the following strings, possibly in a column.
+The point resampling methods are: `"nearest_neighbor"`, `"bilinear"`, `"cubic_convolution"`, `"cubic_spline"`, and `"lanczos"`.
+The aggregating resampling methods are: `"average"`, `"mode"`, `"median"`, `"max"`, "`min`", or `"sum"`.

-Note the last six options apply aggregates when downsampling.
+Note the aggregating methods are intended for downsampling.
 For example a 0.25 factor and `max` method returns the maximum value in a 4x4 neighborhood.

 If `tile` has an integer `CellType`, the returned tile will be coerced to a floating point with the following methods: bilinear, cubic_convolution, cubic_spline, lanczos, average, and median.